 - MAR 28-APR 1, 2012 - 11th Annual UT-ORNL-KBRIN Bioinformatics Summit was held in Louisville, Kentucky

 - FEB 2012 - Bioinformatics Internships for Undergraduate Students (BIUS) in the Southeast INBRE Region, a collaborative undergraduate summer program was established.
 Applications for the first summer program were received in March.

 - NOV.
 4, 2011 - KBRIN Grant Writing Workshop held at Murray State

 - OCT.
 10, 2011 - External Advisory Committee Meeting

 - OCT.
 4, 2011 - IDeA PI Meeting, Bethesda, MD

 - SEPT.
 22-24, 2011 - 2011 Southeast Regional Meeting, New Orleans, LA.

 - SEPT.
-2, 2011: Science News: Growth Hormone Helps Repair the Zebrafish Ear: Researchers from Western Kentucky University and the University of Louisville worked together to see which genes were switched on or off after acoustic trauma and found distinct patterns of gene expression.
+2, 2011: Science News: Growth Hormone Helps Repair the Zebrafish Ear: Dr. Michael Smith and researchers from Western Kentucky University and the University of Louisville worked together to see which genes were switched on or off after acoustic trauma and found distinct patterns of gene expression.
 Read Article.